pytorch/audio/docs/source/index.rst

 ========================

 Torchaudio is a library for audio and signal processing with PyTorch.
-It provides I/O, signal and data processing functions, data sets, model implementations and application components.
+It provides I/O, signal and data processing functions, datasets, model implementations and application components.

 Features described in this documentation are classified by release status: